 - group therapy

 - urgent visits

 - mental health referrals

 - consultation to faculty, staff and medical staff

 Counseling Services is located in the Health and Wellness Center on Bobcat Way.
 The office is open Monday through Friday from 9 a.m. to 5 p.m.
-Counseling services are available at the North Haven Campus by appointment.
+Counseling services are available at the York Hill Health Center and at the North Haven Campus by appointment.